virt-s1/aliyun_performance_validation/storage/notes.md

 https://github.com/alibaba/alibaba.alicloud/issues/296

 **Solution**
-As a workaround, using containerized environment, see `../README.md`.
+Use matched versions.
+As a solution, using containerized environment directly.
+Refer to `../README.md`.

 # Environment